bakdata/dedupe/README.md

     .build();
 ```

-The classification DSL heavy relies on static factory functions in *CommonSimilarityMeasures* and can be easily extended by custom base similarity measures.
+The classificationResult DSL heavy relies on static factory functions in *CommonSimilarityMeasures* and can be easily extended by custom base similarity measures.

-The used rule-based classification applies a list of rules until a rule triggers and thus determines the classification.
+The used rule-based classificationResult applies a list of rules until a rule triggers and thus determines the classificationResult.

 In this case, a negative rule first checks if the two persons of the candidate pair have a different social security number (SSN) if present.

 The next rule performs a weighted average of 3 different feature similarities.
-If SSN is given, it is highly weighted and almost suffices for a positive or negative classification.
-Additionally, first and last name contribute to the classification.
+If SSN is given, it is highly weighted and almost suffices for a positive or negative classificationResult.
+Additionally, first and last name contribute to the classificationResult.

 ## Clustering ##